P-Peeradon/mung-daal-catering-mock/README.md

 ## Notes

-- The service uses `zod` validation to enforce ingredient payloads on create and update operations.
+- Both services use `zod` validation to enforce request payloads.
-- `ingredient-service/` is built as a Nitro app with server code under `server/`.
+- `ingredient-service/` and `menu-service/` are Nitro apps with server code under `server/`.
-- `menu-service/` is currently empty and reserved for future menu management functionality.
+- Both services include Jest test suites and write summary results to `test-results.txt`.
+- `unit-test-utility/txt-reporter.js` is used to format test results into a readable text report.

 ## Future Work